gakimball/next-starter/docs/next.md

 Router.push('/about');
 ```

+## Advanced Routing

+Next's router can do most of the basics, but it can't do parameterized routing, like `/blog/:id`.
+For that, we turn to the next-routes library, which the starter kit includes.
+[Learn more about advanced routing.](/routing)

 ## Static Assets

 Your project has a `/static` folder, which is where images, fonts, etc. go.
 Reference them like normal HTML; don't use `require()` or `import`.